rbrady/filch/README.rst

 to the command for each label you want to add.
 The label must correspond to a label name already in Trello.

-trello_import --gerrit 299937 -l Imported
+filch-import --gerrit 299937 -l Imported